Handle exceptions in plug-ins

 The exception message for asynchronous registered plug-ins is written to a System Job AsyncOperation Entity record which can be viewed in the System Jobs area of the web application.
 No dialog will be displayed to the user.
 Async plug-ins do not participate in the database transaction that queued them, therefore they cannot cancel the transaction.

-For on-premise plug-ins not registered in the sandbox, the exception information is written to the Application event log on the D365 server that executes the plug-in.
+- For on-premise plug-ins not registered in the sandbox, the exception information is written to the Application event log on the Dynamics 365 Server that executes the plug-in.
 The event log can be viewed by using the Event Viewer administrative tool.